 12.2.
 Relevance - User Satisfaction

-The users’ specific needs are taken into account when methodological revisions are carried out in order to tailor the content of the survey to the specific requirements of its users, thereby increasing their levels of satisfaction.
+The users’ specific needs are considered when methodological revisions are carried out in order to tailor the content of the survey to the specific requirements of its users, thereby increasing their levels of satisfaction.

 Data are compliant with European legislation and Eurostat requirments.
 All breakdowns and variable forms are provided, according to the EU regulations in force.